Siakol: Major lineup changes

-Notable founding members Noel Palomo and Miniong Cervantes, who both had been in the group since its inception, left the band around late 2019 to early 2020 due to an apparent internal rift with other members, citing Palomo's silent intention on going solo, alleged lack of professionalism, and his diminishing vocal abilities allegedly as the primary reason.
-Bassist Wowie Flores further alleged that Palomo was also agitated when the latter "sensed that someone from the group wanted to take over the lead vocal duties away from him" allegedly pointing out that Cervantes initially wanted to kick Palomo out from the group and replace him.
+Notable founding members Noel Palomo and Miniong Cervantes, who had both been in the group since its inception, left the band around late 2019 to early 2020 amid an apparent internal rift with other members.
+Among the primary reasons cited were Palomo's silent intention to go solo, alleged lack of professionalism, and his reportedly diminishing vocal abilities.
+Bassist Wowie Flores further alleged that Palomo also became agitated when he "sensed that someone from the group wanted to take over the lead vocal duties away from him", implying that Cervantes initially wanted to kick Palomo out of the group and replace him.

-With Palomo leaving in 2019 to pursue a solo career, the band decided to forge on with Cervantes taking over the lead vocal duties, however in late December 2019, Cervantes also announced his exit citing the "toxic" personal conflict between Palomo and Flores as his primary reason.
+With Palomo leaving in 2019 to pursue a solo career, the band decided to forge on with Cervantes taking over the lead vocal duties; however, in late December 2019, Cervantes also announced his exit, citing the "toxic" personal conflict between Palomo and Flores as his primary reason.
 During their time with the group when the major internal conflict happened, Cervantes reportedly sided with Flores at first but eventually decided to leave the group as well.

-After a brief stint as a solo musician, Palomo has now been performing under the group "Noel Palomo & The Repakol" while Cervantes plays sessions and collaborates with other artists, which later includes Palomo's Repakol.
-Their positions in Siakol were later filled in by new members.
-New frontman Warren Antig Aurin was a finalist of GMA-7's Pinoy Idol in 2008 and also a member of the band Roots of Nature who was the Philippines' representative at the Global Battle of the Bands.
-Antig Aurin is notable as a fraternity brother of Flores in Alpha Kappa Rho.
-Marquel Martin on the other hand is also a member of another 90s Pinoy rock band The Youth, making the band a quintet once again after the arrival of guitarist Melvin Camato.
+After a brief stint as a solo musician, Palomo has been performing under the group "Noel Palomo & The Repakol", while Cervantes has focused on session work and collaborations with other artists, including later collaborations with Palomo’s Repakol.
+Their roles in Siakol were subsequently filled by new members.
+New frontman Warren Antig Aurin was a finalist on GMA-7's Pinoy Idol in 2008 and was also a member of the band Roots of Nature which represented the Philippines at the Global Battle of the Bands.
+Antig Aurin is notable for being a fraternity brother of Flores in Alpha Kappa Rho.
+Marquel Martin, meanwhile, is a member of another 90s Pinoy rock band, The Youth, completing the band as a quintet once again with the addition of guitarist Melvin Camato.

 Band name dispute (2020–present)

-Since 2020, Palomo, and later with Cervantes, who are now both members of Repakol, have been alternatively using the name "Siakol" again aside from the name "Repakol", despite their previous statements that they were no longer part of the band since early 2020.
-On his defense, Palomo claimed that it was he who suggested the name "Siakol" in the first place, thus he has the right to use the name elsewhere.
-Sole remaining original member Wowie Flores has issued a statement that the band will be seeking legal advice regarding the matter.
-On the other hand, Miniong Cervantes stated in a Facebook comment that the case of the name ownership dispute has already been escalated at the Intellectual Property Office of the Philippines pending decision.
+Since 2020, Palomo, and later joined by Cervantes, now both members of Repakol, have been using the name "Siakol" interchangeably with "Repakol", despite previously stating that they were no longer part of the band as of early 2020.
+In his defense, Palomo claimed that he was the one who originally suggested the name "Siakol" in the first place, and therefore has the right to use it elsewhere.
+Sole remaining original member Wowie Flores has issued a statement that the band will be seeking legal advice on the matter.
+Meanwhile, Miniong Cervantes stated in a Facebook comment that the name ownership dispute has already been escalated to the Intellectual Property Office of the Philippines and is currently pending a decision.